dermotte/itec-webpage-mlux/courses/games-ss21.md

 ## Modalities
 The course aims to teach in a practical as well as in a theoretical way.
 Throughout the lecture you will have (i) readings, (ii) practical assignments, (iii) a final exam and (iv) a final game project.
 The readings are specific to the lecture topic and will be referenced from the web page.
-Make sure you read (or watch) them.
+Make sure you read (or watch or play) them.
 Questions might pop up in the final exam.
 The final grade is based on the (i) assignments, (ii) the final project and a (iii) final exam.